stephaneVercouillieBMID/slate/source/index.html.md

 By using this, the end user will be automatically redirected from your App (or your web page in the mobile browser) to the itsme App.
 After authenticating himself (or rejecting the authentication), he will be redirected back to your App.

 #### Requirements for iOS apps
 BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
-So in order to maximize security, and because it guarantees that the right app is launched, we exclusively use Universal Links for inter-app communications — all communications between the Service Provider App and itsme.
+So in order to maximize security, and because it guarantees that the right app is launched, We thus exclusively use Universal Links for inter-app communications — all communications between the Service Provider App and itsme.

 The Service Provider App must exclusively use Universal Links for launching itsme.
 The itsme app itself will return authentication results by calling back the Service Provider App with its corresponding Universal Link.

 Universal Links are available on iOS since version 9.0.
 The itsme App only supports OpenID Connect authentication on iOS 9.0 or greater.

 A Universal Link associated with the iOS Service Provider App is required and must be specified to Belgian Mobile ID during the on-boarding process.

 **itsme(r)** Mobile App endpoint : TODO